 Some of the methods to treat gastroparesis may also prevent the disease.
 For example, a low-fat, low-fiber diet can promote healthy digestion and the movement of food through the stomach.

 If you have diabetes, keeping your blood sugar in your target range helps prevent damage to the vagus nerve.

 It also helps to eat small, frequent meals throughout the day.
 Eating three large meals a day can delay stomach emptying, as does drinking alcohol and smoking cigarettes.

 You should also incorporate regular physical activity, which helps the stomach empty faster.
 Go for walk, ride your bike, or join a gym.

 There’s no cure for gastroparesis, but medication and dietary changes can make living with this condition easier and improve the quality of your life.
 Speak with your doctor or dietitian to learn which foods to eat and avoid.

-Notify your doctor if you experience signs of dehydration, malnutrition, or a worsening of nausea and vomiting, which could indicate a mass in the stomach.
+Notify your doctor if you experience signs of dehydration, malnutrition, abdominal pain or discomfort, or a worsening of nausea and vomiting, which could indicate a mass in the stomach.